Boytobeaman/cnboxstore.com/wp-content/plugins/woocommerce-xml-csv-product-import/readme.txt

 == Support ==

-We do not handle support in the WordPress.org community forums.
+Support for the free version of WP All Import is handled through the WordPress.org community forums.

-We do try to handle support for our free version users at the following e-mail address:

-E-mail: support@wpallimport.com

-Support for free version customers is not guaranteed and based on ability.
-For premium support, [purchase WP All Import and the WooCommerce add-on.](http://www.wpallimport.com/upgrade-to-pro?utm_source=free-plugin&utm_medium=dot-org&utm_campaign=woocommerce)
+Support is not guaranteed and is based on ability.
+For premium support over email, [purchase WP All Import and the WooCommerce add-on.](https://www.wpallimport.com/checkout/?edd_action=add_to_cart&download_id=2707227&edd_options%5Bprice_id%5D=1)